wzhudev/redi/README.md

 const injector = new Injector([[FileListService], [AuthService]])
 ```

-Then you don't instantiate a `FileListService` by yourself.
-You get a `FileListService` from the injector you just created.
+You don't instantiate a `FileListService` by yourself.
+You get a `FileListService` from the injector just created.

 Step 3.
 Get a dependency.